flurdy/blog/_drafts/degoogling.md

 #### Google Maps

 Google Maps is still the best mapping solution.
-Some alternatives are good and I try to use Apple Maps, OpenStreetMaps, TomTom for some parts but still the default is to use Google Maps.
+Some alternatives are good and I try to use Apple Maps, OpenStreetMap, TomTom for some parts but still the default is to use Google Maps.

 #### Google Docs